 Macroeconomists often evaluate the effects of government policies in macroeconomic models that feature a representative household.
 However, household heterogeneity potentially influences the effects of government policies.
 In this study, we explore the following question: how does household heterogeneity influence the effects of tax policy on economic growth and income inequality?
-To explore this question, we develop a Schumpeterian growth model with endogenous market structure and heterogeneous households.
-Specifically, we consider an unequal distribution of wealth among households.
-Given elastic labor supply, wealth inequality also generates an endogenous distribution of wage income among households.
-In this case, labor income tax affects employment, innovation, economic growth and income inequality.
-Our model provides a tractable framework for analytically deriving the complete transition dynamic effects of tax policy on the distributions of income and consumption, in addition to macroeconomic variables, such as employment, innovation and economic growth.
+This question has a long history in economics.
+Answering it, however, has proven difficult because of the technical challenges that it poses.